Faculty and Staff

 Assistant Professor, Bachelor's Program Director

 Dr. Hernandez obtained her Ph.D. from the UC Berkeley, School of Social Welfare and an MSW degree from the University of Southern California.
 She participated in the USC Provost’s Program for Faculty Diversity in Informatics & Digital Knowledge.
 Dr. Hernandez has continuously studied mental health disparities and culturally competent treatment for underserved groups.
-Her current research interests include consumer health informatics, use of social media to evaluate and disseminate mental health literacy, evaluations of technological tools to enhance patient and provider communication, and analysis of health policies impacting individuals living with serious mental illness.
+Her current research interests include consumer health informatics, the use of social media to evaluate and disseminate mental health literacy, evaluations of technological tools to enhance patient and provider communication, and analysis of health policies impacting individuals living with serious mental illness.

 Anh-Luu Huynh-Hohnbaum, Ph.D.